-General public outreach consisted of In-person Pop-ups at Corridor Events and Destinations and Open Houses.
+General public outreach consisted of in-person pop-ups at corridor events and destinations, and open houses.
 Events took place throughout the study area, including Baltimore County, West Baltimore, Downtown, and East Baltimore.
 Locations of these events for 2023 are mapped below.
+A project fact sheet was provided in both English and Spanish at general public outreach events.